 Families with children will love visiting the Ho May Culture and Ecotourism Park.
 Sitting atop a hill, the park is accessed by the Dobbel Mayer Cable Car, which is an attraction in its own right.
 The park is suitable for all ages, however, it’s mostly popular for tourists who have young children.
 Interactive exploration is encouraged and many stations in the park include fun games.

 Numerous mansions and villas from the days of French Colonization have been preserved in Vūng Tàu, but the city’s most famous is the White Palace.
 Built in 1898 as a summer retreat for the French Governor, General Paul Doumer, the palace boasts two stories and endless views of the coast.

 Signage can be confusing in the palace and it is best to hire a local guide if you’d like to learn more about the history.

 The four main beaches in Vūng Tàu are called Bai Truoc (Front), Bai Sau (Back), Pineapple, and Paradise.
 Bai Truoc or Front Beach is the most visited sandy spot in Vūng Tàu because of the abundance of restaurants and food stalls that line the promenade.

 The oldest lighthouse in Vietnam, the whitewashed tower in Vūng Tàu was built in 1862 by French colonizers.
-Sitting atop a windy road on Small Mountain visitors can access the lighthouse by taking a short hike.
-Once on top of the structure, the lighthouse provides guests with a 360-degree view of the city.
+Sitting atop a windy road on Small Mountain, visitors can access the lighthouse by taking a short hike.
+At the top, the lighthouse provides guests with a 360-degree view of the city.

 Vūng Tàu Oddities